SWE-QA: Can Language Models Answer Repository-level Code Questions?: Abstract

 \section{Abstract}

 Understanding and reasoning about entire software repositories is an essential capability for intelligent software engineering tools.
-While existing benchmarks such as CoSQA and CodeQA have advanced the field, they predominantly focus on small, self-contained code snippets.
+While existing benchmarks such as CoSQA and CodeQA have advanced the field, they predominantly focus on small self-contained code snippets.
 These setups fail to capture the complexity of real-world repositories, where effective understanding and reasoning often require navigating multiple files, understanding software architecture, and grounding answers in long-range code dependencies.
-In this paper, we present \ourbench, a repository-level code question answering (QA) benchmark designed to facilitate research on automated QA systems in realistic code environments. \ourbench involves 576 high-quality question-answer pairs spanning diverse categories, including intention understanding, cross-file reasoning, and multi-hop dependency analysis.
-To construct \ourbench, we first crawled 77,100 GitHub issues from 11 popular repositories.
+In this paper, we present \ourbench, a repository-level code question answering (QA) benchmark designed to facilitate research on automated QA systems in realistic code environments. \ourbench involves 720 high-quality question-answer pairs spanning diverse categories, including intention understanding, cross-file reasoning, and multi-hop dependency analysis.
+To construct \ourbench, we first crawled 77,100 GitHub issues from 12 popular repositories.
 Based on an analysis of naturally occurring developer questions extracted from these issues, we developed a two-level taxonomy of repository-level questions and constructed a set of seed questions for each category.
 For each category, we manually curated and validated questions and collected their corresponding answers.
-As a prototype application, we further develop \ourmethod, an agentic framework in which LLM agents reason and act to find answers automatically.
-We evaluate six advanced LLMs on \ourbench under various context augmentation strategies.
-Experimental results highlight the promise of LLMs, particularly our \ourmethod framework, in addressing repository-level QA, while also revealing open challenges and pointing to future research directions.
+We evaluated six advanced LLMs on \ourbench under various context augmentation strategies.
+Experimental results highlight the promise of LLMs.